CALL FOR PROPOSALS : INNOVATIVE AWARENESS RAISING IDEAS

 Proposals will be evaluated – based on the reception of duly filled application forms and passing the eligibility criteria – on a first come first serve principle.
 Priority may be given to projects that stand out because of their innovative or original approach.
 The fund will accept proposals until 31 May 2020, or until all available budget is spent.

-To ensure that sufficient time remains to implement activities application will be evaluated on a monthly basis and according to the following dates :
+To ensure that sufficient time remains to implement activities application will be evaluated according to the following dates :

 - First round: 17 October 2019

 - Fourth round: 17 April 2020

 The following expenses can be funded by the innovation fund (non-exhaustive list):

 - costs incurred during the duration of the activity

 - staff salary costs for the duration of the activity (but should not exceed 30% of overall budget)